We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 They say time is money.

-These are the two things that most of us view with importance.
+These are the two things that most of us normally see as important.

-They are equipped with a trained sense of the start to end processes when they take on your home renovation project.
+Designers are equipped with a trained sense of the start to end processes when they take on renovation projects.

-Interior designers will help you to save on time because they are capable of anticipate the things that you don’t and guaranteed to miss.
+They help you to save on time because they are capable of spotting the things that you don’t see and guaranteed to miss.

-They know very well what and when things need to be done, and can anticipate any obstacles that may potentially crop up.
+They know very well what and when things need to be done.
+And they can anticipate any obstacles that may potentially crop up.

 This translates into managing your time and money efficiently.